 How to Deal with a Forgotten User ID or Password

 Your FSA ID is tied to you directly, so it’s important to set your username and password as something you’ll remember.
 If you do lose either one, there are options to retrieve it.

 However, keep in mind that the FSA limits the number of incorrect authentication attempts before they lock you out of your account.
 Avoid making random password guesses and try some of the troubleshooting suggestions in this article.

 Using “Forgot My Password” or “Forgot My Username”

 There are options, including Forgot Password and Forgot Username, on many of the login pages where you would enter your FSA ID.

 On each of these links, you will be able to request a code.
-This code allows you to either reset your password or get your Username, which you will need to change before the code expires as a security measure.
+This code allows you to either reset your password or get your username.
+You’ll need to change either one before the code expires.

-Keep in mind that if you choose to get a code, it will go to the phone number or email address that has been verified to your account.
+If you choose to get a code, it will go to the phone number or email address that has been verified on your account.
 Otherwise, you may be asked to answer challenge questions.